 We are working towards our goal of being an entirely carbon neutral business, monitoring and offsetting our carbon emissions in both Australia and Indonesia.
-We plant trees in both countries to neutralise our carbon emissions in partnership with Trees4Trees in Java, and Greet Fleet in Australia.
+We plant trees in both countries to neutralise our carbon emissions in partnership with Trees4Trees in Java, and Greet Fleet in Australia and are commencing a partnership with Ekos.
 We also send all of our direct to customer and wholesale orders using carbon neutral logistics services.

 We are also B Corp registered and are in the process of becoming certified B Corp members.

 We use only sustainably grown, sourced and certified ethical fabrications, including certified organic cottons and Oeko Tex Standard 100 linen from Belgium and Japan, silk and organic yarns from India, Australian merino and New Zealand Possum merino.
 Where possible we research and utilise the highest form of sustainable fabrics to ensure the fabrics we use aren’t harmful to the earth, or those handling our fabrics along the production line.